AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/asset-status.md

 View the status of an asset.

-The status of an asset is determined by exact match of the Sds stream property value to the value of the ValueStatusMapping.
-If there are no exact matches, the status is assigned a 0, or "Unknown".
+The status of an asset is determined by an exact match of the Sds stream property value to the value of the ValueStatusMapping.
+If there are no exact matches, the status is a 0 (Unknown).

 ### Request